eternagame/OpenKnotScorePipeline/README.md

 you can do so via `pip install git+https://github.com/eternagame/OpenKnotScorePipeline`

 ### For development
-After cloing this repository, you can run `pip install .`.
+After cloing this repository, you can run `pip install --editable .`.
 You could then run projects in the `examples/` directory or create new projects under `data/`

 ## How to use this pipeline